For dementia related issues, be ready with some 24/7 helpline numbers and websites.

 1-866-531-2600 (Toll Free)

-This page is a result of my not knowing all the resources I could call when I felt threatened by my LO with Alzheimer’s and vascular dementia, anxiety and COPD.
+This page is a result of my not knowing all the resources I could call when I felt threatened by my loved one with Alzheimer’s and vascular dementia, anxiety and COPD.
 I was beside myself with anxiety and fear.

 Keep these numbers close by…DO NOT be afraid to call them.

-So that those you call understand your situation better, mention that your LO has dementia.
+So that those you call understand your situation better, mention that your loved one has dementia.

 For those times when a caregiver needs to explore additional support, these numbers could help locate help towards a solution to your situation.
 Bookmark this page, or write your own list and place it where it is visible.